web2project/web2project.github.io/_docs/calendar-hook.md

 category: hooks
 ---

-'''Available Since''': v1.1 (September 2009)
+**Available Since:** v1.1 (September 2009)

-== Explanation ==

-The '''hook_calendar''' method opens a module class to make date-relevant data available to external code.
+The **hook_calendar** method opens a module class to make date-relevant data available to external code.
 While this is only used by the Tasks and Events module in Core, other modules - including Add Ons - could implement it also.

 This method - and more importantly the hook_calendar method - returns a list of items specifying the following fields:

-*  ''id'' - This is a unique id for this type of calendar item and is usually just the primary key from the module's core table.
+*  *id* - This is a unique id for this type of calendar item and is usually just the primary key from the module's core table.
 It does not have to be globally unique.
-*  ''name'' - This is the name of the calendar item.
+*  *name* - This is the name of the calendar item.
 This is mapped to the iCalendar SUMMARY field.
-*  ''description'' - This is a way of describing the calendar item.
-If there is no equivalent field within the module, it is the easiest to duplicate the ''name'' entry here.
+*  *description* - This is a way of describing the calendar item.
+If there is no equivalent field within the module, it is the easiest to duplicate the *name* entry here.
 This is mapped to the iCalendar DESCRIPTION field.
-*  ''project_id'' - If this item maps to a specific Project within web2project, this value can be included.
+*  *project_id* - If this item maps to a specific Project within web2project, this value can be included.
 Inclusion of this field will append a link to the Project in the iCalendar DESCRIPTION field and add an ATTACH field with the same link.
-*  ''task_id'' - If this item maps to a specific Task within web2project, this value can be included.
+*  *task_id* - If this item maps to a specific Task within web2project, this value can be included.
 Inclusion of this field will append a link to the Task in the iCalendar DESCRIPTION field and add an ATTACH field with the same link.
-*  ''startDate'' - This becomes the DTSTART within the iCalendar entry.
+*  *startDate* - This becomes the DTSTART within the iCalendar entry.
-*  ''endDate'' - This becomes the DTEND within the iCalendar entry.
+*  *endDate* - This becomes the DTEND within the iCalendar entry.
-*  ''updatedDate'' - This becomes the DTSTAMP within the iCalendar entry.
+*  *updatedDate* - This becomes the DTSTAMP within the iCalendar entry.

-== Example ==
+## Example

-This hook is called by the ''calendar.php'' script to create the [http://en.wikipedia.org/wiki/ICalendar iCalendar] feed for the system.
-In the [https://github.com/caseysoftware/web2project/blob/master/modules/calendar/calendar.class.php#L598 Calendar Module], here are the methods of interest:
+This hook is called by the *calendar.php* script to create the [iCalendar](http://en.wikipedia.org/wiki/ICalendar) feed for the system.
+In the [Calendar Module](https://github.com/caseysoftware/web2project/blob/master/modules/calendar/calendar.class.php#L598), here are the methods of interest:

     public function hook_calendar($userId)
     {